vangrieg/Gig-Performer/README.md

 - The overlay template for Nanokontrol is based on [this template](https://community.gigperformer.com/t/nanokontrol-2-skin-template-for-you/13095) from GP forum.
 - The implementation of dynamic widget sync was inspired by [this script by schamass](https://community.gigperformer.com/t/move-multiple-faders-relatively-with-one-single-knob-dca-like/10757).
 - The Petrucci X rackspace is based on the [Gojira X by Ipkz](https://community.gigperformer.com/t/rackspace-ndsp-gojira-x-complete/17694).
+- The Cory Wong X rackspace is an update of [the original Cory Wong rackspace by schamass](https://community.gigperformer.com/t/gig-ndsp-archetype-cory-wong-complete/12737).